Tag Archive for: appearance

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Well… happily, this is one of these easiest things to assess in horse nutrition because you can actually SEE if your horse is getting enough feed!
+Well… happily, this is one of these easiest things to assess in horse nutrition because you can actually SEE if your horse is eating enough and getting enough feed by using body condition scoring.

 Get in the habit of running your hands over your horses and mentally assessing condition.
 You will find in a very short space of time you will start to pick up small changes in body condition that might alert you to the fact your horse may need an adjustment in his feed program.